Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Introduction

+In this example, the model consists of two rules.
+It captures customers who are more likely to be influenced by a coupon compared to the general population of customers.

-Instead of subgroups being defined by one rule in previous recursive partitioning models, a rule set defines a more flexible concept of a subgroup.
-We illustrate it using the example below.
-Imagine data distributed on a 2D plane and using one rule places an implicit constraint on identified subgroups: they are limited to points that fit into one rectangle.
-For example, ``$0.2\leq X_1 \leq 0.4 \emph{ AND } 0.3\leq X_2 \leq 0.6$.'' is represented be the red rectangle in Figure~\ref{fig:demo}(a).
+Unlike tree-based greedy methods that partition data into different regions and define each group with one rule, our model uses a set of (non-greedy) rules to capture a subgroup.
+We illustrate this distinction using the example below.
+Imagine data distributed on a 2D plane.
+Using one rule places an implicit constraint on identified subgroups: they are limited to points that fit into one rectangle.
+For example, ``$0.2\leq X_1 \leq 0.4 \emph{ AND } 0.3\leq X_2 \leq 0.6$'' is represented by the red rectangle in Figure~\ref{fig:demo}(a).
 If the subgroup has other irregular shapes, for example, distributed along an arc, as represented by black dots in Figure~\ref{fig:demo}(a), it cannot be captured by a single rule.
-However, subgroups of irregular shapes can be identified by allowing multiple rules.
-It is easy to find a set of smaller rectangles that collectively cover the subgroup as shown in Figure 1(b).
+However, it can be identified via multiple rules.
+It is easy to find a set of smaller rectangles that collectively cover the subgroup, as shown in Figure 1(b).
 As the shape becomes more irregular, it becomes a question of how to place a set of rectangles to cover the points.
-Allowing more rectangles will cover the points more accurately but at the cost of model simplicity, which can be controlled in our model via a prior.
-A rule set model brings greater freedom in defining a subgroup and can potentially uncover more complicated interactions among features.
+Allowing more rectangles will cover the points more accurately but at the cost of model simplicity, while using few rectangles may lose the precision of capturing the true subgroup.
+Our method does not use greedy recursive partitioning but optimizes a global objective that considers both the quality of the fit to the data and the complexity of the model (the number of rules).